queryluke/masseffect-5e/static/data/tools/starship_system_drive.md

 __History__.
 Gain additional insight when recalling information about ancient or groundbreaking starship drives.

 __Repair Engine__.
-With 8 hours of work and the necessary materials you can patch a vehicle engine.
+With 8 hours of work and the necessary materials, you can patch a vehicle engine.
 The patched engine can power the vehicle for 2 days worth of range.
 With 20 hours of work and the necessary materials, you can completely repair a vehicle engine to a working state.